Sanika2109/scilab-image-processing-toolbox-development/psnr/README.md

 ## Test Cases:

 The following 12 test cases cover valid inputs, boundary conditions, numerical precision, custom peak values, and special cases such as identical images and random matrices.
-Run them after loading the function with `exec('psnr_test.sce', -1)`.
+Run them after loading the function first with `exec('immse.sci', -1)` and `exec('getrangefromclass.sci', -1)` and then with `exec('psnr_test.sce', -1)`.

 ### Test Case: 1 — Identical Images